Academic departments and courses

 ART 255 Photo Communication 3

 (Cross-listed from Comm 255) A first course including camera work, digital image workflow and printing.
 Technical fluency, visual composition, photojournalistic approaches, and expression are components of the course.
-Students must provide a camera on which f-stop and shutter speed can be controlled.
+Students must provide a digital camera on which f-stop and shutter speed can be controlled.

 ART 302 Painting II 3